pojntfx/uni-itsec-notes/docs/main.md

   - Cookie poisoning: Stores the hash values of sent cookies
   - HTML manipulation: Encypts URL parameters

+### Cross-Site Scripting (XSS)

+- **Reflected/non-persistent XSS**: Attacker provides malicious data i.e. via URL → server adds malicious code to page → browser executes the malicious code
+- **DOM-based XSS**: Attacker provides malicious data i.e. via URL → client (app running in the browser) adds malicious code to page → browser then executes the malicious code
+- **Stored (persistent) XSS**: Attacker provides malicious data using i.e. their profile page, `POST`s it to the server → server stores it i.e. in a database → Client then requests i.e. the attacker's profile page → server loads the malicious data from the database → adds the stored malicious code to the page → browser then executes the malicious code

 ### Intrusion Detection Systems (IDS)

 - Security product that is specialized on detecting anomalies during live operation of networks and computers